Trump's new congressional map in Texas still stymied as Gavin Newsom urges president to give up

 If Texas and “the other states call off their redistricting efforts,” the governor added, “we will happily do the same.
 And American democracy will be better for it.”

-The absent Texas lawmakers are staying in Illinois, New York and elsewhere — and say they have no intentions of returning as long as Republicans are intent on mollifying Trump.
+The absent Texas lawmakers are staying in Illinois, New York and elsewhere.
+They have appeared with Newsom, Pritzker and Hochul at various points and say they have no intention of returning as long as Republicans are intent on mollifying Trump.

-“Democrats, especially in Texas, are standing firm,” said Rep. Rhetta Bowers at a gathering of Texas lawmakers Monday in Illinois.
+Abbott and Texas Attorney General Ken Paxton, a U.S. Senate candidate, want state courts to remove Democratic lawmakers from office, asserting that they have abandoned their posts.
+Paxton has asked an Illinois court to enforce the Texas warrants issued for absent lawmakers so they could be arrested beyond Texas' borders.

+State Rep. Rhetta Bowers, who’s also staying in Illinois, pointed back to some white politicians’ tactics during the Civil Rights Movement.
+She noted the proposed Texas maps would disproportionately affect districts represented by Black and Latino Democrats, and she raised concerns about Abbott and Paxton’s use of law enforcement and the justice system against their political opponents.

 Democrats urged Abbott to focus on flood response and he declined

-Bowers and others have said they remain undeterred.
-She compared both the proposed Texas maps, which would disproportionately affect districts represented by Black and Latino Democrats, and Abbott's and Paxton's threats to the Civil Rights Movement in the mid-20th century.

-Republicans, she said, are using “the very same tactics used against Black and brown Americans” who pushed for passage of the Voting Rights Act of 1965.
+In Austin, Rep. Joe Moody was one of just nine Democratic lawmakers present in the House chamber on Monday.
+He expressed solidarity with colleagues he said “are doing something that is absolutely within their right” as members.

+“The idea that quorum can be broken is enshrined in the Texas Constitution.
+So are the efforts to compel them” to return, Moody said.

-Back in Austin, Burrows never mentioned the redistricting legislation, instead highlighting that the special session also includes several disaster response measures after catastrophic floods that killed at least 135 people in the state.
+From his speaker's chair, Burrows never mentioned the redistricting legislation, instead highlighting that the special session also includes several disaster response measures after catastrophic floods in July killed at least 135 people in the state.
 He said those bills are set for action on the floor Tuesday morning.

 “The only thing standing between Texas and real disaster relief is whether our absent colleagues decide to show up tomorrow,” Burrows said.